wazuh/wazuh-documentation/source/user-manual/capabilities/container-security/use-cases.rst

 View the alerts on the Wazuh dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Navigate to the **Security events** tab on the Wazuh dashboard to view the alert.
+Navigate to the **Threat hunting** tab on the Wazuh dashboard to view the alert.
 The following alert is generated when we simulate the SQLi attack.

 .. thumbnail:: /images/manual/container-security/SQL-injection-attempt-alert.png
    :title: SQL injection attempt alert